TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/ModifyTheOrder/Index.rst

 Modify the order
 ================

-There is a way around this ordering restriction. :code:`stdWrap` has a property called :code:`orderedStdWrap` in which several :code:`stdWrap` properties can be called in numerical order.
+There is a way around this ordering restriction. `stdWrap` has a property called `orderedStdWrap` in which several `stdWrap` properties can be called in numerical order.
 Thus:

 .. code-block:: typoscript